 - Click the Layer drop-down arrow and choose the network or event layer for which you want to return attribute sets.

 Depending on which type of layer you choose, the results of your attribute set will differ.

 - Check the Return attribute set check box to ensure an attribute set is returned for your selection.

 - Choose a method to select the area of the map for which you want to return an attribute set.

 If you have a network or event table open in Event Editor when querying an attribute set, your open table is replaced with an attribute set table of your results.

 You can only create a new selection when you are selecting an attribute set as result; with the Return attribute set option checked, the selection methods to Add to Current Selection and Remove from Current Selection are disabled.

 The selected records are shown in the attribute set table and highlighted on your map.

 You can also edit the cells in the attribute set table.
-The cells in white are editable, and the cells in grey are noneditable.
-A cell can be noneditable if some other user or the same user in a different version of the database has acquired locks on the event record.
+The cells in white are editable, while the cells in grey are not.
+A cell can't be edited if another user, or the same user in a different version of the database, has acquired locks on the event record.

-If a message appears that is related to acquiring locks, the inability to acquire locks, the need to reconcile, and so on, Roads and Highways conflict prevention is enabled.
-For more information about these messages, see Conflict prevention in the Event Editor.
+If a message appears that is related to acquiring locks, the inability to acquire locks, the need to reconcile, and so on, Roads and Highways conflict prevention is enabled in ArcGIS Event Editor.